Blog

 “We need better tools from the platforms to identify and take down infringing content down,” says Alastair.
 “We need platforms to help identify those illegitimate sellers and their supply chains.”

-Social commerce platforms are muddying the waters in terms of which parties fulfil orders, according to Max.
-Many members of Gen Z are under the impression that when you purchase something from the Tik Tok store, it is Tik Tok distributing these products.
-In reality, “consumers are actually purchasing directly from influencers through their own TikTok stores – neither Tik Tok nor the brand itself are involved”, states Max.
-“When the package arrives, there is also a letter there from TikTok, further confusing the customer.”
-Max maintains this isn’t like purchasing from Amazon, where “it’s clear to the buyer whether a product is fulfilled by Amazon or by a third-party seller”.
+However, social commerce platforms such as TikTok are muddying the waters in terms of which parties fulfil orders.
+Many are under the impression that TikTok distributes products.
+In reality, “consumers are actually purchasing directly from influencers through their own TikTok stores – neither TikTok nor the brand itself are involved”, states Max.
+He maintains this isn’t like purchasing from Amazon, where “it’s clear to the buyer whether a product is fulfilled by Amazon or by a third-party seller.”

 Educating Gen Z about the societal harms of counterfeits